LagoVista/docs/Firmware/PlatformIO_Documentation/FirmwareExamples/LEDManager.md

 <br>

 ## Example
-*A Comany* has one of these boards.
+*A Company* has one of these boards.
 It will be posiible to send commands back through a simpleserial app to change the blink rate of any of the onbaord LED's.

 <br>
 <br>